-My Master’s project focused on New Woman fiction and attitudes toward maternity and women’s rights in the 1890s.
+My MA research project, supervised by Lisa Surridge in the English department at the University of Victoria, focused on New Woman fiction and attitudes toward maternity and women’s rights in 1890s Britain.
 I used Foucault’s theory of the subject and power, particularly his notion of biopolitics, to analyze how maternity and the politics of normalization buttress the argument for women’s rights in A Superfluous Woman (1894), by Emma Frances Brooke.
 Near the end of the novel, the protagonist, Lady Jessamine Halliday Heriot, realizes that her maternal compulsion has driven her to reproduce a syphilitic family line.
 In this late-Victorian cultural moment, when medical practitioners still regarded syphilis as hereditary, Jessamine’s propagation amounts to a eugenic crime against humanity.
 She tells her medical counsel and confidant, Dr. Cornerstone, that she will rectify the offense by withholding life from the child she now expects in her third pregnancy:

 “I will repudiate it—reject it—from within.
 If there is a crime, I will not connive at it.
 I will throw myself on the side against it.
 I myself will annul it.
 I shall will—and will—and will.
 God himself shall side with me, and Fate will be forced to have mercy! . . .
 I will tear my wish out of the center of things,” she cried.
 “Who has a right to his will if not I?
 And I shall win it!
 There is nothing,” she said, “stronger than a mother.”
 (274–5)

 In my MA essay, I argued that Jessamine’s speech marks a crucial political moment in New Woman literature.
 The speech frames her subsequent still-birth as the product of a unique feticide that, paradoxically, affirms life in the broader sense of the population’s health.